 - Improve employee morale, commitment and loyalty by demonstrating that you treat all employees fairly

 Disability Confident also enables job seekers, customers, and other businesses identify those employers who are committed to diversity and accessibility in the workplace.
 Being Disability Confident could help you discover someone your business just can’t do without.

-The three levels of Disability Confident
+The Three Levels of Disability Confident

 Level 1: Disability Confident Committed